bvellacott/fa-examples/README.md

 		           'masterrecord' : 'string'

 You can easily find this list in the forceAdapter.resource file and modify it if you have your own primitive types defined for ember.

+# The nice thing about using the soap api
+The nice thing is that you get to utilise the where clause in all its power.
+When you query an object using the standard ember method the query string that you insert translates to a where clause in salesforce soql.